 Tawila is a free online platform that promotes recycling of materials in South Africa.
-It uses Google Maps API location services hence enabling users to search for nearby recycling centres and drop-off locations.
 South Africa has a waste recycling rate of 10% according to a waste information baseline report by the Department of Environmental Affairs (2012).
 The average person in South Africa generates 0.7 kg of waste per day.
 The recycling rates for other African countries are not readily available due to various challenges in obtaining the information.
 There are several benefits that come from recycling.
 Recycling saves energy and keeps production costs down.
 It also reduces landfills and preserves resources.
 The practice is good for the economy and creates jobs.
 Recycling also reduces the harsh effects of climate change in a resource limited world.

 Vision: To promote recycling, reduce and reuse culture and to promote environmental sustainability.